 Foundation memberships now available

-Become a Foundation Member or an Associate of the interim peak body which represents Australia's organic industries in government forums and industry initiatives.
+Become a member of the interim peak body which represents Australia's organic industries in government forums and industry initiatives.

 Read more ...

 Australia’s reputation on the global stage is solid.
 Clean, green manufacturing and stringent organic certifications have ensured that we live up to our reputation as a land of beauty rich and rare.
 No small part of this owes to our geographic isolation – and this is both our greatest challenge and our greatest opportunity.